-Systemic variables with little to no direct connection to the site of the wound itself might cause wound healing to be delayed.
-These include vascular insufficiencies, radiation therapy, nutritional state, age, body type, chronic disease, immunosuppression, and chronic disease.
+There is a possibility that delayed wound healing might be caused by systemic factors with little to no direct link to the wound site.
+These include radiation therapy, vascular insufficiencies, immunosuppression, body type, nutritional state, age, and chronic disease.

 - Age: Wounds may heal relatively slowly in older people than in younger people due to comorbidities that arise with age.
-Age-related risk factors for skin damage and sluggish wound healing include inadequate food consumption, hormonal changes, dehydration, and compromised immune, circulatory, and respiratory systems. - Chronic illnesses: Chronic conditions that might hinder wound healing include cancer, diabetes mellitus, peripheral vascular disease, coronary artery disease, and others.
-The optimum treatment strategy should be continuously monitored throughout the course of treatment for patients with chronic conditions. - ♦ Values from a lab: When assessing healing, laboratory results other than nutritional markers must also be taken into account.
-In order to establish the patient's ability to heal, it may be essential to evaluate the patient's hepatic, renal, and thyroid functions in addition to the hemoglobin level.
+Age-related risk factors for skin damage and sluggish wound healing include inadequate food consumption, hormonal changes, dehydration, compromised immune, respiratory, and circulatory systems. - Chronic illnesses: Chronic conditions hindering wound healing include cancer, diabetes mellitus, coronary artery disease, peripheral vascular disease, and others.
+The optimum treatment strategy should be continuously monitored throughout treatment for patients with chronic conditions. - Values from a lab: When assessing healing, laboratory results other than nutritional markers must also be considered.
+To establish the patient's ability to heal, it may be essential to evaluate the patient's hepatic, renal, and thyroid functions in addition to the hemoglobin level.

-Vascular dysfunction: The lower extremities may be affected by a number of lesions or ulcers, including arterial, diabetic, pressure, and venous ulcers.
-These ulcers frequently develop as a result of decreased blood flow.
-To ensure that the topical and supportive medicines are suitable, the practitioner must determine the type of ulcer.
+Vascular dysfunction: The lower extremities may be affected by several lesions or ulcers, including venous ulcers, diabetic, arterial, and pressure.
+These ulcers typically manifest themselves because of reduced blood flow.
+The practitioner must determine the kind of ulcer to choose appropriate topical and supportive drugs.

-3. Traditional Dressings In Wounds
+4. Traditional Dressings in Wounds

-Due to the general extracellular matrix's complex structure and the existence of many cell types in an organised manner, functioning and healthy skin regeneration remains extremely difficult.
+Due to the general extracellular matrix's complex structure and the existence of many cell types in an organized manner, functioning and healthy skin regeneration still needs to be improved.
 Traditional organic-based therapies, such as leaf extracts, honey, and larval stage, provide appealing alternative solutions to newly invented wound care solutions.
-These therapies may open up new therapeutic avenues for skin disorders. while improving healthcare access and removing some of the drawbacks of contemporary products and therapies, such as their expensive prices, protracted manufacturing processes, and rise in bacterial resistance [23].
+These therapies may open new therapeutic avenues for skin disorders.
+While improving healthcare access and removing some drawbacks of contemporary products and treatments, such as their expensive prices, protracted manufacturing processes, and rise in bacterial resistance [23].

-4. Dressings As Drug Delivery Systems
+5. Dressings as Drug Delivery Systems:

-- Wounds: The wound site can be directly treated with antibiotics, probiotics, analgesics, growth factors (GFs), proteins, and nutrients using hydrogels, hydrocolloids, foams, films, and wafers.
-Varied types of dressings have different properties, such as different levels of fluid absorption, length of wound healing, and mechanical toughness.
+- Wounds: The wound site can be directly treated with antibiotics, growth factors (GFs), probiotics, analgesics, proteins, and nutrients using wafers, hydrogels, foams, hydrocolloids, and films.
+Varied dressings have different properties, such as different fluid absorption levels, wound healing length, and mechanical toughness.
 The impact of these substances, along with the dressing's physical characteristics, may expedite the healing of wounds.
-[24]. - Antimicrobials: During wound healing, wound assessment, surgical treatments, and dressing changes wound dressings are designed to aggressively kill bacteria and fungal infections, bacterial bioburden minimize and recontamination.
-In the last 20 years, several innovative wound dressings comprising antimicrobial medications have been produced, leveraging the features of modern dressing technology [24]. - Wound Infection: The existence of microbes on the site of a lesion with no immune reaction first from the patient is known as wound colonization.
-Cellulitis, bacteremia, and septicemia may occur due to insufficient control mechanisms in the care of infected wounds.
-The production of bacterial biofilms is one of the main causes of chronic wounds, and even a microbial population burden can significantly slow tissue repair [24].
-Microorganisms via sebaceous glands and hair follicles, the digestive and oropharyngeal tracts, and the existence of Pseudomonas aeruginosa and Staphylococcus aureus together include a chance of disease in around 75% of burn injuries.
-Injuries are vulnerable to infection caused by the accumulation of a considerable microbial biomass concentration and the incapacity of leukocytes to cope to reduced migration, phagocytosis, and internal death of microorganisms.
-Wound contamination is aided by localized degradation, hypoxia, ischemia, and immunological deficits, like those induced by the human immunodeficiency virus (HIV) chemotherapy [24].
+[24]. - Antimicrobials: During wound healing, wound assessment, surgical treatments, and dressing changes, wound dressings are designed to kill bacteria and fungal infections aggressively, minimize bacterial bioburden and avoid recontamination.
+In the last 20 years, several innovative wound dressings comprising antimicrobial medications have been produced, leveraging the features of modern dressing technology [24]. - Wound Infection: The existence of microbes on a lesion site with no immune reaction first from the patient is known as wound colonization.
+Cellulitis, bacteremia, and septicemia may occur due to insufficient control mechanisms for infected wounds.
+One of the primary contributors to the development of chronic wounds is the formation of bacterial biofilms; even a microbial population burden can significantly tissue slow repair [24].
+Microorganisms via sebaceous glands and hair follicles, the digestive and oropharyngeal tracts, and the existence of Staphylococcus aureus and Pseudomonas aeruginosa include a chance of disease in around 75% of burn injuries.
+Injuries are vulnerable to infection caused by the accumulation of a considerable microbial biomass concentration and the incapacity of leukocytes to cope with reduced migration, internal death of microorganisms, and phagocytosis.
+Wound contamination is aided by localized degradation, hypoxia, ischemia, and immunological deficits, like those induced by the human immunodeficiency virus (HIV) and chemotherapy [24].